Algorithm Update

 The update appeared to have at least two distinct waves of effects, with ranking movements continuing to compound across the rollout rather than settling after an initial shift.

-What changed
+What changed by vertical

 These recoveries were partial rather than full, and not universal.
 Sites that had made only surface-level changes to their content without addressing underlying quality issues remained suppressed.